Brice-sogilis/e2e-kata/README.md

 ## Theme

 The program develop during this kata is a 'markdown snippet verifier'.
-It should allow us to write code snippet and markdown annotated with a source file and line range, and verify that they match an actual source file.
+It should allow us to write code snippets in a markdown document, annotate them with a source file and line range, and verify that they match an actual source file.

 For example, we could write Markdown code like this in **markdown.md**:
 ````markdown